Tycoon Playbook FAQ

 Please Read If You Have Pricing Issues

 On the other hand, if your real hurdle is psychological (i.e., fear-based) rather than financial, it’s an even worse sign.
 Most people simply don’t have what it takes to “pull the trigger” on a deal.
-They will first waste months on looking for a business and then freeze up at the last moment.
+They will first waste months on looking for a business, talking to the seller, and then freeze up at the last moment.
 If fear alone is stopping you from enrolling rest assured that you most likely don’t have the temperament for deal-making which will involve putting much larger sums on the line eventually.

 Will These Business Growth Strategies Make Me Into a Billionaire?